La dictadura perfecta: Plot

 Recovered from the attempt on his life, Agustin Morales obtains contracts between TV MX with the governor from the Governor's godson.
 Morales blackmails Rojo into allowing him 10 minutes on the newscast to present his evidence of governmental corruption.
 However, the president's staff find evidence implicating Morales in child sexual abuse, and this is presented live on the channel before he can speak about his corruption allegations.
 Enraged by this, Morales physically attacks the news host and is removed from the studio.
 Later that night in his hotel, Morales is killed, with his death framed as a suicide by both the government and TV MX.
 Meanwhile, Vargas learns about what his spokesman did, so he personally kills his godson in front of Carlos.

 When a witness recognizes who kidnapped the children, TV MX changes their strategy and begin in the newscast to ask the people to crowdfund the ransom the kidnappers are asking, with the governor himself donating a high sum (in exchange for being able to date Jazmin, Rojo's current girlfriend).
 However, Doña Chole, a member of the kidnappers, decides to bring the twins to the police and the Garza family decides to not give any more interviews to TV MX, leaving their reporting unfinished.
 So TV MX decides to make a fake montage over an operation of the government to rescue the girls and finally give the ending the people wanted to see, portraying Vargas as a hero and the Garza family supporting his heroic actions.

 The next day, Díaz becomes the host of the newscast and Rojo is given an executive position at the news agency.
 Vargas decides to run for president while marrying Jazmin.

-Two years later, Vargas wins the 2018 Mexican presidential election, under a coalition of three formerly opposed parties- the PRI, PAN and PRD.
+Two years later, Vargas wins the 2018 Mexican presidential election, under a grand coalition of three formerly opposed parties: the PRI, PAN and PRD.